wp-plugins/contact-form-7-signature-addon/readme.txt

 Stable tag: 2.3

 Adds a new field type to Contact Form 7 that allow users to submit an handwritten signature.
-**Important note** : v2.3 or higher is meant to work with CF7 4.2 or higher.
+Version 2.3 is meant to work with CF7 4.2 or higher.
 Do not update to 2.3 unless you update CF7 to 4.2.

 == Description ==